Anvitha2745/edutalks/AUTHENTICATION_SETUP.md

 3.  **Enable Sign-in Methods**:
     *   In the Firebase Console, navigate to "Authentication" (under Build).
     *   Go to the "Sign-in method" tab.
-    *   Enable the following providers:
+    *   **Crucially, enable the following providers**:
-        *   **Email/Password**: Click on it, enable the toggle, and save.
+        *   **Email/Password**: Click on it, enable the toggle, and save. **This is required for all email/password logins (user, instructor, admin).**
-        *   **Google**: Click on it, enable the toggle, provide a project support email, and save.
+        *   **Google**: Click on it, enable the toggle, provide a project support email, and save. **This is required if you want users/instructors to log in with Google.**

 4.  **Configure `src/lib/firebase.ts`**:
     *   The application contains a file `src/lib/firebase.ts` for Firebase initialization.
     *   You **MUST** replace the placeholder values in this file with the `firebaseConfig` object you copied in Step 2.
+If you've already done this and are still facing issues like `auth/api-key-not-valid`, double-check every value.

     ```typescript
     // src/lib/firebase.ts